magento/devdocs/src/guides/v2.4/release-notes/open-source-2-4-5.md

 #### Braintree

 *  Braintree has discontinued the KOUNT fraud protection integration.
-It has been removed from the {{ site.data.var.ee }} codebase.
+It has been removed from the {{ site.data.var.ce }} codebase.

 *  The **Always request 3DS** option has been added to the Admin.